yisi23/pagebox/README.md

 # OriginMap: Tool & Guard

 ## TL;DR
 This is a really awesome feature (trust me im an infosec engineer) which can dramatically improve XSS protection of complex websites.
-But there is no working PoC for a reason: it cannot be implemented because of one browser fundamental problem.
-Please read the entire README and decide if you need it..

 ## Bulletproof web application
 This is a concept of **bulletproof web applications**.
 Web is not perfect.
 Web is far from perfect: Cookies, Clickjacking, Frame navigation, CSRF,  links..